Healthdirect Free Australian health advice you can count on.

 Pericarditis

 Chest pain can be the sign of something serious, like a heart attack.
-If you think you may be having a heart attack, call triple zero (000) immediately and ask for an ambulance.
-If calling triple zero (000) does not work on your mobile phone, try calling 112.
+Call triple zero (000) immediately and ask for an ambulance if your chest pain is severe, getting worse or has lasted for 10 minutes.

 What is pericarditis?

-Pericarditis is inflammation of the pericardium, the thin sac-like membrane around the heart.
-It becomes swollen and irritated.
-Pericarditis often causes chest pain and sometimes other symptoms.
+Pericarditis is inflammation of the pericardium, the thin, double-layered membrane around your heart.
+When you have pericarditis, your pericardium becomes swollen and irritated.

 The main types of pericarditis are: